-A mix between a Shih-Tzu and a dachshund is normally called a “schweenie.”
+A mix between a Shih-Tzu and a Dachshund is normally called a “schweenie.”
 These dogs don’t have any other known nicknames, and they’re not purebred dogs.
-Instead, they’re known as “designer dogs,” which are a mix between two popular purebreds.
+Instead, they’re known as “designer dogs,” which are a mix of two popular purebreds.

 Comparison: Dachshund vs. Shih-Tzu vs. Schweenie